 Canon 5D-MKII: 16:19, 1/320, f/8, ISO-100

-Recognising good photography light is sometimes confusing for beginners.
-I mean, early afternoon with clear blue skies and brilliant sunshine is when scenery looks fantastic, doesn’t it?
-Isn’t this a good time to take a picture?
+Recognising good photography light for landscapes is sometimes confusing for beginners.
+I mean, midday or early afternoon with clear blue skies and brilliant sunshine is when scenery looks fantastic, doesn’t it?
+It’s easy to think this might be a good time to take a picture?

-When the sun is lower in the sky the contrasts are more gentle, this allows cameras to cope better and capture an even balance of bright parts (sky, white buildings etc) and the darker areas (trees, buildings etc.)
+When the sun is lower in the sky these contrasts are more gentle.
+This allows cameras to cope better and capture an even balance of bright parts (sky, white buildings, clouds etc) and the darker areas (trees, rocks, etc.)

 Canon 5D-MKII: 09:37, 1/250, f/14, ISO-200

-Start of summer in Company Gardens, Cape Town, South Africa.
+Landscape Photography Tips – Start of summer in Company Gardens, Cape Town, South Africa.
+Table Mountain in the background.
 The monument shadow is falling away to the right but even at 9:37am the light is already becoming intense.
-The blue sky with the ‘table cloth’ cloud over Table Mountain in the background was a lovely bonus for this shot.

 Preferred conditions for capturing most outdoor scenes (landscapes, architecture, street scenes, etc) is early mornings or late afternoons.
-Identify good shadows and chances are you have good light conditions.
+Identify the right shadows and chances are you have good light conditions.
 But what are good shadows?

-Longer shadows are generally going to be better, it automatically means the sun is lower in the sky.
+Longer shadows that fall away from objects are generally going to be better, it automatically means the sun is lower in the sky.

-Sharp edges on the shadow is good, it indicates direct sunlight without cloud interference.
+Sharp edges on the shadow is good, it indicates sunlight without cloud interference.

 Canon 40D: 16:55, 1/320, f/10, ISO-400

-The south rim of the Grand Canyon in Arizona, USA.
-The sheer scale of this place made it a challenge to convey in a photograph.
-Photography got better as the shadows grew longer and this location worked quite well with people in the foreground helping with the scale.
+Landscape Photography Tips – The south rim of the Grand Canyon in Arizona, USA.
+The sheer scale of this place was a challenge to convey in a photograph.
+The depth in the pictures got better as the shadows grew longer and people in the foreground helped with the scale.

-Shadows also add depth, compensating for the ‘flat’ effect; the lack of 3D we get with photographs.
+Shadows also add depth and texture, compensating for the ‘flat’ 2D effect we get with photographs.